 Registering a function returns a UUID for the function, which can then be used to invoke it.

-func_uuid = fxc.register_function(funcx_sum, description="A summation function") print(func_uuid)
+func_uuid = fxc.register_function(funcx_sum, description="tutorial summation", public=True) print(func_uuid)

 Running a function¶

 To invoke (perform) a function, you must provide the function’s UUID, returned from the registration process, and an

 endpoint_id.
 Note: here we use the funcX public tutorial endpoint, which is running on AWS.

 run function will serialize any *args and **kwargs, and pass them to the function when invoking it.
 Therefore, as our example function simply takes an arg input (items), we can specify an input arg and it will be used by the function.
 Here we define a small list of integers for our function to sum.